Skip to Content

 If you can only bring one pair of shoes, we recommend waterproof boots.

-Woman in pink sweater and hat walking with back towards the camera in front of Staigue Stone Fort in Ireland.Shoes are one of the bulkiest items to pack in your suitcase.
-With this in mind, if you only have room for 1-2 pairs of footwear, we highly recommend bringing at least one pair of flat waterproof boots to Ireland.
-They can be more casual, like combat boots or Chelsea boots, or even more durable hiking boots (if you’ve already broken them in!).
+Woman in pink sweater and hat walking with back towards the camera in front of Staigue Stone Fort in Ireland.Shoes take up considerable space in your suitcase, so prioritize by bringing at least one pair of waterproof boots.
+They can be casual, like combat or Chelsea boots, or sturdier hiking boots (if broken in).

-We usually wear our boots on the plane to save space in our bags.
-If you have room for two pairs of shoes, we suggest bringing comfortable tennis shoes.
-Regarding other types of footwear, you’ll only need flip-flops or sandals if you’re planning to go swimming or are staying in a spa hotel at some point during your trip.
+I actually wear my boots on the plane to save space!
+Opt for comfortable sneakers if you have room for two pairs of shoes.
+Only pack flip-flops or sandals if you plan on swimming or staying at a spa hotel during your trip.

 You’ll rarely need “nicer” clothes.